15 attractions you must see in Paris

 The Galeries Lafayette

-The Galeries Lafayette are one of the best department stores of Paris!
-You will find all the best brands!
-It is one of the best attractions of Paris, especially during the month of December when Christmas is getting closer.
-Also, you won’t miss the glass dome which is simply splendid!
+The Galeries Lafayette is one of the best department stores of Paris!
+You will find a huge variety of high-ed and high street brands here.
+But the ten-story department store is also one of the best attractions of Paris, especially during the month of December when Christmas is getting closer.
+A giant Christmas tree is put up in the glass-domed central atrium – the tree is a couple stories tall and always has a theme, so definitely worth a stop.

 The Latin Quarter